vipin2310/LightsOut-python/README.md

 - [Use case diagram](https://github.com/vipin2310/LightsOut-python/tree/main/docs/use%20case%20diagram) &rarr; Go to [PNG](https://github.com/vipin2310/LightsOut-python/blob/main/docs/use%20case%20diagram/UML_use%20case%20diagram.png) or [PDF](https://github.com/vipin2310/LightsOut-python/blob/main/docs/use%20case%20diagram/UML_use%20case%20diagram.pdf)

 The tool [draw.io (now diagrams.net)](https://www.diagrams.net) was used to create these.
-The class diagram represents the relationship between the classes in the project.
+The class diagram represents the relationship between the classes in this project (as they are).
 For the package diagram and the use case diagram the project was pumped up artificially as if the funds of Edlich-Investment were used.

 ## 3. Domain Driven Design (DDD)
-A [Miro](https://miro.com)-Board was used for Event storming, creating a Core Domain Chart and indicating the relationship between the domains to apply the Domain Driven Design in this project.
+A [Miro](https://miro.com)-Board was used for Event storming, creating the Core Domain Chart and indicating the relationship between the domains to apply Domain Driven Design in this project.
 - [See the PDF-file for the Event storming and Domain modeling](https://github.com/vipin2310/LightsOut-python/blob/main/docs/domain%20driven%20design.pdf)

 ## 4. Metrices